-1. The VAT relief or refund mechanisms presented in this table do not include the mechanisms associated with the exports of goods.
+1. The VAT relief or refund mechanisms presented in this table do not include the mechanisms associated with the exports of goods or tourists schemes.

 2. The absence of input VAT deduction availability for foreign suppliers as part of the simplified registration and compliance regime generally does not prevent such foreign suppliers from exercising the right to obtain a relief of this input VAT under the standard procedure.
-For example, in the EU foreign suppliers registered under the MOSS can still apply for VAT refunds under the terms of the EU 13th Directive.
+For example, in the EU non-established suppliers registered under the MOSS can still apply for VAT refunds under the terms of the EU 13th Directive.

 3. The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.

+4. Spain: A direct VAT relief is provided on the purchase of moulds, designs and equipment for the manufacturing in Spain of goods to be dispatched out of the EU to the non-established and for any service acquired for the assistance to commercial or professional fairs, expositions or congresses organised in Spain .

 Source: national delegations; position as at 1 January 2020

 Table 2.11.
 Electronic transaction reporting obligations1